 Technology can improve the health of Latinos with diabetes.
 One example is an online program that collects and shares information with you and your doctor.
 Latinos with type 2 diabetes improved their health by using this online diabetes management tool over six months.

-More about diabetes treatment and technology
+More about online diabetes management tool

-Type 2 diabetes is growing and currently affects 29.1 million people living in the United States.
+Type 2 diabetes is growing and currently affects 29.1 million people in the United States.
 Many people with type 2 diabetes are not managing their diabetes well, which can lead to serious complications.
 This study uses an online-based diabetes management tool to see if it could improve the health of Latinos with type 2 diabetes.

 The program includes five in-person visits with a bilingual diabetes nurse/dietician spread out across 6 months.
 During these visits, the nurse uses the online diabetes dashboard tool to collect and share information with the patients and their doctors.
 The online tool includes the following: clinical alerts and reminders, complication risk profile, nutrition information, physical activity treatment plan, clinical reports from your doctors (including recommendations for changes in medication).
 It also includes diabetes education teaching resources.

 Overall, this program had many benefits.
 For Latinos with poorly controlled type 2 diabetes, their diabetes-related health outcomes improved compared with those without access to the program.
 For example, there was less diabetes distress and social distress among the program participants compared with the group who didn’t go through the program.
 The program also improved participant’s HbA1c levels.
 The diabetes tool helped organize the diabetes education team and create next steps for the patients.
 It also kept the doctors up to date and informed.